chewwt/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User requests to lists all tags
+2. User requests to rename a tag
+3. User gives new tag name
+4. Tag renamed
+Use case ends.

+**Extensions**

+2a.
+Tag not used at all

+> 2a1.
+AddressBook prompts user for another tag
+  Use case resumes at step 2

+3a.
+Tag name already in use

+> 3a1.
+AddressBook prompts user for another name
+  Use case resumes at step 3

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.